YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    -[NO]AP[PLY_AFTER_IMAGE]

-Specifies that after image records (AIMG) be applied to the database as part of forward processing of -RECOVERY or -ROLLBACK.
+Specifies that after image records (AIMG) be applied to the database as part of forward processing of RECOVERY or ROLLBACK.
 AIMG are "snapshots" of the database updates captured by YottaDB immediately after the change caused by a DSE update.
 By default, during forward phase of backward recovery or rollback, AIMG records are applied to the database.

-By default, -RECOVER -FORWARD does not apply AIMG record into the database. -APPLY_AFTER_IMAGE is compatible with -RECOVER, or -ROLLBACK action qualifiers only.
+By default, RECOVER FORWARD does not apply AIMG record into the database.
+APPLY_AFTER_IMAGE is compatible with RECOVER, or ROLLBACK action qualifiers only.

 .. code-block:: none

    -[NO]BR[OKENTRANS]=<extract file>

--[NO]BROKENTRANS is an optional qualifier for -ROLLBACK, -RECOVER and -EXTRACT.
+[NO]BROKENTRANS is an optional qualifier for ROLLBACK, RECOVER and EXTRACT.
 If this is not specified and a broken transaction file creation is necessary, MUPIP JOURNAL creates one using the name of the current journal file being processed with a .broken extension.

 Note that, if selection qualifiers are specified, the broken transaction determination (and therefore lost transaction determination as well) is done based on the journal file that is filtered by the selection qualifiers.
 This means that a transaction's journal records may be considered complete or broken or lost, depending on the nature of the selection qualifiers.
-Using -FENCES=NONE along with the selection qualifiers will result in every journal record to be considered complete and hence prevent broken or lost transaction processing.
+Using :code:`-fences=none` along with the selection qualifiers will result in every journal record to be considered complete and hence prevent broken or lost transaction processing.

 .. code-block:: none

    -[NO]CHA[IN]

--CHAIN allows JOURNAL processing to include previous generations of journal files with -FORWARD.
-If JOURNAL -RECOVER needs to process previous generation journal file(s) and -NOCHAIN is specified, MUPIP JOURNAL exits with an error.
+CHAIN allows JOURNAL processing to include previous generations of journal files with FORWARD.
+If JOURNAL RECOVER needs to process previous generation journal file(s) and NOCHAIN is specified, MUPIP JOURNAL exits with an error.

--CHAIN is the default.
+CHAIN is the default.

 .. code-block:: none

    -[NO]CHE[CKTN]

--CHECKTN specifies that JOURNAL -FORWARD must verify for each region that the beginning transaction number of the earliest journal file to be processed for that region is the same as the current transaction in the database file and that the ending transaction number of every journal file is equal to the beginning transaction number of the next generation journal file for a given region.
-By default, -FORWARD uses -CHECKTN.
+CHECKTN specifies that JOURNAL FORWARD must verify for each region that the beginning transaction number of the earliest journal file to be processed for that region is the same as the current transaction in the database file and that the ending transaction number of every journal file is equal to the beginning transaction number of the next generation journal file for a given region.
+By default, FORWARD uses CHECKTN.

--NOCHECKTN forces forward recovery by overriding inbuilt mechanisms for checking transaction integrity.
-MUPIP performs -VERIFY when -NOCHECKTN is specified.
-Use -NOCHECKTN with caution because it may lead to integrity issues in the recovered database and journal files.
+NOCHECKTN forces forward recovery by overriding inbuilt mechanisms for checking transaction integrity.
+MUPIP performs VERIFY when NOCHECKTN is specified.
+Use NOCHECKTN with caution because it may lead to integrity issues in the recovered database and journal files.

-ROLLBACK -FORWARD accepts only -CHECKTN, which is the default, but does not accept -NOCHECKTN.
+ROLLBACK FORWARD accepts only CHECKTN, which is the default, but does not accept NOCHECKTN.

--CHECKTN is incompatible with -BACKWARD.
+CHECKTN is incompatible with BACKWARD.

 .. code-block:: none

    -[NO]ER[ROR_LIMIT][=integer]

 Specifies the number of errors that MUPIP JOURNAL processing accepts.
-When the number of errors exceeds the -ERROR_LIMIT, the -INTERACTIVE qualifier determines whether JOURNAL processing halts or defers to the operator. -NOERROR_LIMIT prevents MUPIP JOURNAL from stopping because of errors.
+When the number of errors exceeds the ERROR_LIMIT, the INTERACTIVE qualifier determines whether JOURNAL processing halts or defers to the operator.
+NOERROR_LIMIT prevents MUPIP JOURNAL from stopping because of errors.
 Journal processing continues until it reaches the end of the journal file, regardless of the number of errors.

-Note that, -NOERROR_LIMIT is not the same as -ERROR_LIMIT=0.
+Note that, NOERROR_LIMIT is not the same as :code:`-error_limit=0`.

-By default, MUPIP JOURNAL uses -ERROR_LIMIT=0, causing the first error to initiate the appropriate error action.
+By default, MUPIP JOURNAL uses :code:`-error_limit=0`, causing the first error to initiate the appropriate error action.
 In case of a crash, there could be some incomplete journal records at the end of a journal file.
 MUPIP JOURNAL does not consider these to be errors.
 In addition, fenced transactions that are broken are not considered to be errors.

 During the forward phase of recovery, if journal processing finds a broken transaction, all the logical records processed afterwards are considered suspect.
-If a complete transaction is found after any broken transactions, MUPIP JOURNAL -RECOVER increments the error count and, if it is less than the error limit, it is applied to the database.
+If a complete transaction is found after any broken transactions, MUPIP JOURNAL RECOVER increments the error count and, if it is less than the error limit, it is applied to the database.
 Otherwise, it is treated as a lost transaction and extracted.
-If a complete transaction is found after any broken transactions, MUPIP JOURNAL -ROLLBACK treats it as a lost transaction and extracts it irrespective of the error limit.
+If a complete transaction is found after any broken transactions, MUPIP JOURNAL ROLLBACK treats it as a lost transaction and extracts it irrespective of the error limit.

 If MUPIP JOURNAL needs to increment error count during its processing, a warning message is issued for every error encountered except in the following cases when the error count is incremented but no warning message is displayed:

 * When a complete transaction is found after a broken transaction
-* When -EXTRACT -FULL encounters errors
+* When EXTRACT FULL encounters errors

 If MUPIP JOURNAL completes successfully with a non-zero value of error count, the return status is not a success, but a warning.